 Olave is a fruity-style olive oil from Chile.
-You can buy it online.
-Photo courtesy Olave.
+You can buy it online (photo © Olave Olive Oil).

-2. In a separate medium bowl, whisk together the egg yolks.
+2. WHISK the egg yolks in a separate medium bowls.
 Slowly pour the warm mixture into the egg yolks, whisking constantly.
 Then scrape the warmed egg yolks into the saucepan.

 If you don’t want to make olive oil ice cream from scratch, use fine olive oil as a topping for vanilla ice cream.